 The biggest names in tech are already building and refining them, for themselves or their customers to use, with products available or available soon, such as Amazon Alexa, Microsoft Cortana, Facebook M, Google Now, and of course, Siri by Apple.
 The technology behind a chatbot relies on data mining, natural language processing and understanding, IoT, predictive intelligence, and more, to provide near instantaneous smart responses to users, enabling a range of applications that covers healthcare, transport, communications, banking, and more.

-A big area for disruption is in communications and customer service – going beyond offering a better, quicker customer support experience, businesses will soon find that chatbots allow for streamlined communication and dramatic cost savings in call centres.
-With a large chunk of customer service easily handled by quick chatbot responses, more in depth communication can be dealt with by humans – creating better dialog with customers and paving the way for marketing to open new revenue channels.
+A big area for disruption is in communications and customer service – going beyond offering a better, quicker customer support experience, businesses will soon find that chatbots allow for streamlined communication and dramatic cost savings in call centers.
+With a large chunk of customer service easily handled by quick chatbot responses, more in-depth communication can be dealt with by humans – creating a better dialog with customers and paving the way for marketing to open new revenue channels.

 Healthcare is also seeing an impact from chatbots already, in providing medical advice via websites and apps.
-As deep learning methods improve, this area is expanding rapidly, with personal healthcare virtual assistants being used with patients for recognising symptoms, checking on medication adherance and mental health and wellbeing, from companies that aim to empower patients and allow more efficient use of doctors time.
+As deep learning methods improve, this area is expanding rapidly, with personal healthcare virtual assistants being used with patients for recognizing symptoms, checking on medication adherence and mental health and wellbeing, from companies that aim to empower patients and allow more efficient use of doctors time.

 The future impact of chatbots will be seen in the vast amounts of data collected by people using them, which allows for further disruptions in how humans and machines interact – which could completely change how we interact with the mobile devices and the internet as we know them today.

 Finance has been named as a key industry to see huge disruption by AI, as deep learning tools and techniques become more widespread and accessible, companies are using algorithms to make better stock market predictions, move data more securely, and detect fraudulent activity quicker to make smart actions in real time.